leonefamily/pyraptor-universal/README.md

 ## Installation

-Install from PyPi using `pip install pyraptor` or clone this repository and install from source using pip.
+Install from PyPi using `pip install pyraptor_universal` or clone this repository and install from source using pip.

 ## Example usage